vigji/bubbola/README.md

 A Python application for PDF and image processing with AI-powered text recognition and analysis.
 The tool processes documents to identify and extract relevant information such as measurements, specifications, and other technical data, focusing on delivery notes.

-**✨ Key Features:**
-- 🔧 **Cross-platform Binary Distribution** - Standalone executables for macOS, Windows, and Linux
-- 🚀 **Automated Release Pipeline** - Complete CI/CD with testing and GitHub releases
-- 📊 **Semantic Versioning** - Professional version management with single source of truth
-- 🛡️ **Quality Assurance** - Comprehensive testing, linting, and type checking
-- 🏗️ **Modern Development Stack** - Built with uv, ruff, pytest, and GitHub Actions

 It features an executable distribution using PyInstaller.

 ## Istruzioni

 ### Utilizzo del Tool CLI

 Bubbola è un tool da riga di comando per l'elaborazione di PDF e immagini.
-Ecco i comandi principali:
+Link per scaricare l'ultima versione qui.

 #### Comandi Base